Tfost1994/BCB546-Spring2022/assignments/UNIX_Assignment/tfassignment/TF_UNIX_ASSIGNMENT_README.md

 grep "multiple" joined_maize.txt > multiple_maize.txt

 wc multiple_maize.txt

+grep "unknown" joined_teosinte.txt > unknown_maize.txt

+wc unknown_maize.txt
 ```

 1. Searching and grabbing lines associated with "multiple" for the entire maize dataset.
 2. Getting the number of lines, words and characters as a check to see if the script was effective - it was.
+3. Searching and grabbing lines associated with "unknown" for the entire maize dataset.
+4. Getting the number of lines, words and characters as a check to see if the script was effective - it was.

 ###Teosinte Data